Red Sox top Dodgers for 4th World Series title in 15 seasons

 After losing on opening day, Alex Cora's team romped to a 17-2 start and a club-record 108 wins, then went 11-3 in the postseason, dispatching the 100-win New York Yankees and the 103-victory and defending champion Houston Astros in the playoffs.
 Cora, a player on Boston's 2007 champions, became the first manager from Puerto Rico to win a title and just the fifth rookie skipper overall.

+"I don't know where we stand in history and all that," said Dave Dombrowski, the club's president of baseball operations.
+"If somebody would say you're going to win 119 games and lose 57, we'd never, ever fathom that."

-Pearce, the World Series MVP, hit a two-run homer on Clayton Kershaw's sixth pitch.
+Pearce hit a two-run homer on Clayton Kershaw's sixth pitch.
 Solo homers by Mookie Betts in the sixth inning and J.D.
-Martinez in the seventh quieted the crowd, and Pearce added a solo drive off Pedro Baez in the eighth.
+Martinez in the seventh quieted the Los Angeles crowd.
+Pearce added a solo drive off Pedro Baez in the eighth, then was selected the Series MVP after the game.

 "Best feeling in my life," Pearce said.